 What is the procedure after my death ?

 A family member/next of kin, or person such as a doctor or nurse, should let the Department of Anatomy and Neuroscience know about the death as soon as possible.
 Your family and friends may arrange a funeral service, but it is very important that the University receives your body within 48 hours of death.
-Contact details may be found on the back of this booklet.

 The next of kin/estate is responsible for providing a conventional wooden coffin and for any religious or secular services held.
 The Department of Anatomy and Neuroscience will take care of arrangements for removing your body to the University.